memoryleak47/variadic-generics/0000-variadic-generics.md

 ### The unfold syntax for tuple types

-Analogous to the unfold syntax for tuple values, there is also such a syntax for tuple types.
+Analogous to the unfold syntax for tuple values, there is also such a syntax for tuple types.<br />
-The `..` syntax is only applicable for those types, which are Tuple Types by definition above.
+The `..` syntax is only applicable for those types, which are Tuple Types by definition above.<br />
 The entire set of permitted contexts is as follows:
 #### in Tuple Types
 ```rust